freedomofpress/dangerzone/BUILD.md

    ```

    > :bulb: Alternatively, you can use your base Fedora 38 template in the
    > following instructions.
-In that case, replace `fedora-38-dz` with
+In that case, skip this step and replace
-   > `fedora-38` in the steps below.
+   > `fedora-38-dz` with `fedora-38` in the steps below.

 2. Create an offline disposable template (app qube) called `dz-dvm`, based on the `fedora-38-dz`
    template.
 This will be the qube where the documents will be sanitized: